sachithdh/WPA2Hunter/README.md

 # Disclaimer

-This project is a demonstration and educational tool developed for learning and research purposes only.
-The primary goal is to provide insights into network security and cryptography by showcasing the vulnerabilities associated with weak handshake protocols.

-**Note: Unauthorized access to computer systems and networks is illegal and unethical.
+**Unauthorized access to computer systems and networks is illegal and unethical.
 This project should only be used in environments where you have explicit permission to test and assess security.**

 ## Installation